 Try a save any pieces of the tooth that have broken away.
-Rinse them in warm water, place in a clean container, and cover with them in milk, water, and some salt.
+Rinse them in warm water, place them in a clean container, and cover them in milk, water, and some salt.

 Rinse the injured person’s mouth with warm water and attempt to stop any bleeding.
 Apply a clean gauze or cloth to the area and apply pressure.
 If the bleeding doesn’t stop after 10 minutes then call our dental team or go to the hospital.